COVID-19: Latest updates and advice

 - Download our COVID-19 eBook, which is filled with valuable resources for employers, employees and the self employed.
 From details about the available financial support, to health advice from the government and the NHS, and a bonus section on managing and maintaining your physical and mental wellbeing during the pandemic, it's an essential read that can be shared with your staff and colleagues.

 The government has announced a package of measures to help those businesses who have been financially impacted by the coronavirus outbreak.

 Coronavirus Job Retention Scheme (CJRS)

-- Applications now OPEN.
-Click here to go to the Government portal and submit a claim.
+- Click here to go to the Government portal and submit or amend a claim.

 - Use the government's tool to work out your employees' wages, NI contributions and pension contributions.